 Children in care At a glance

-Some children are placed in care voluntarily by parents struggling to cope.
-In other cases children's services will have intervened because a child was at risk of significant harm.
+This can happen voluntarily by parents struggling to cope or through an intervention by children's services because a child is at risk of significant harm.

 Most children who are in care live safely but a small number do experience harm.
 There are a number of risk factors related to being in care which can make children more at risk of abuse and neglect.